Adrian L. Miller: Career

 While studying at the University of Tulsa, Miller began working at radio station KBLK.
 He started with working his way into an on-air position as a host in 1989.
 Miller began networking while working as a host, landing other music industry roles.
 He worked for S.O.U.L.
 (Sound of Urban Listeners) and MCA street team, before he graduated from university in 1991.
 On returning to Los Angeles, he was hired by PMP Records where he worked alongside its founder, Paul Stewart.
 He got his first experience of music management as an assistant while at PMP.
 One of the first artists Miller was involved with was Daz Dillinger, who at the time was known under a different name.
 Rapper Coolio was signed under PMP Records, along with House of Pain and The Pharcyde with Miller working with all the acts in various capacities.
 He was redirected from Hits magazine for a short period, where he created the Rap Music Chart, which still exists until today.

 He then moved to Loud Records which gave Miller the opportunity to work with other acts such as Twista and Wu-Tang Clan.
+While at Loud, Miller and others became known for their unique ways of marketing an artist.
+One instance was when they noticed how fast Twista could rap.
+He and Twista's team suggested that he held a rap battle with Daddy Freddy and the winner would receive the Guinness World Record as fastest rapper.
+Loud's artist Twista won the battle and still holds the world record today.

 In late 1991, Immortal Records was formed by Happy Walters and Amanda Demme.
 Miller's networking since he started at KBLK and in LA gave him the opportunity to head-up Immortal's A&R shortly after it was founded.
 It was at Immortal where he began to have success, namely with Funkdoobiest in 1991.
 Miller worked with other artists, such as Volume 10, Incubus, and Korn.
-After impressing at Immortal, Miller was recruited at the age of 24 by Warner Bros.
-Records to work as part of the label's A&R department under the music industry legend, Benny Medina.
-Miller managed numerous acts in the late 90s and early 2000s.
-Notably he found Flo Rida and managed him for a while in his early career, but struggled to get him a record deal.
+Miller was recruited at age 24 by Warner Bros.
+Records to work as part of the label's A&R department under Benny Medina.
+Miller managed numerous acts in the late 1990s and early 2000s, including Flo Rida’s early career.

-In 2009, formed Xyion Inc. his music management company.
-His aim when he started Xyion Inc. was to find the next big thing in music.
-In 2011, he was working with a rap group when they introduced him to their friend, who was later to become known as Anderson .Paak.
-Partnering with D'Angelo's manager Dominique Trenier, Miller landed Anderson a deal with film director F. Gary Gray, to record the backing track for a Harley Davidson ad Gary was directing.
+In 2009, Miller formed Xyion Inc., his music management company.
+In 2011, he was working with a rap group when they introduced him to a friend who later became known as Anderson .Paak.
+Collaborating with D'Angelo's manager Dominique Trenier, Miller secured Anderson a deal with film director F. Gary Gray to record the backing track for a Harley-Davidson ad Gray was directing.
 From there they started working together, with Anderson releasing the Cover Art in June 2013.
-The success of the EP led to the creation of the record label, OBE, co-founded by Miller and Anderson .Paak.
+The success of the EP led to the creation of the record label OBE, co-founded by Miller and Anderson .Paak.